 Commercial programs are aimed at supporting mandatory and voluntary campaigns that influence the behaviour and technology practiced by non-residential customers in delivering best practices in water conservation and sustainability in commercial and industrial environments.
 Programs are designed to provide both short and long term benefits.
-Key initiatives and programs include:
+Key initiatives and programs include ongoing contribution and collaboration with the State Government in policy decisions and are subject to the water security situation in SEQ.